The Waurn Ponds Station upgrade was the first step in the staged upgrades to the Geelong Line.

 - track duplication to enable trains to pass each other in this section

-- a new accessible pedestrian overpass to provide access between the two platforms featuring lifts, ramps and stairs
+- a new accessible pedestrian overpass providing access between the two platforms with features lifts, ramps and stairs

 - a new station forecourt

-- an extended walking and cycling path along Muir Road to the station, connecting to the path on Baanip Boulevard, providing access to the station from the south side
+- an extended walking and cycling path along Muir Road to the station.
+This connected to the path on Baanip Boulevard, providing access to the station from the south side

 - secure bicycle storage and bicycle hoops

 - additional CCTV, lighting, myki machines and passenger information displays.

 - more than 90 new car parking spaces

 - sealing of 120 existing gravel car parking spaces

 - more accessible car parking

 - access at both ends of the car park.

 While the site compound on the south side of the station is in use, Muir Road will remain closed to the public.
 Detours for pedestrians and cyclists are available via Ghazeepore Road, Baanip Boulevard, Torquay Road and Heyers Road.

 The site compound will remain until the new Waurn Ponds stabling facility and Stage 1 of the Warrnambool Line Upgrade are complete.
 This is because all projects are being delivered in the area by construction contractor Downer.